ilerio/TheoAPI/README.md

 # TheoAPI
-### An API for random words and quoes by theologians
+### An API for random words and quotes by theologians

 <br />